ziyadu7/ticketManagementServer/README.md

 1. **Registration and Approval**
    - Admins:
-     - Request access through the registration system.
-     - Await approval from the super admin to gain login access.
+     - Super admin will add admins with name and password.
+     - Admins can join with the name and password that given by super admin.

 2. **Ticket Management**
    - View and manage tickets assigned specifically to each admin account.
-   - Add subjects to tickets along with assigned priorities.
+   - Add subjects for the tickets along with assigned priorities.

 3. **Super Admin Privileges**
-   - Manage other admin accounts.
-   - Control access and permissions for all admins.
+   - Can add other admins.

 ### Student Actions